 Computer simulation of circuit performance using SPICE is often useful when analyzing the performance of analog circuits and systems.
-This method is particularly true for video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
-Check the Texas Instruments web site (www.ti.com) for available SPICE products (note that not all parts have models).
+This is particularly true for Video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
+Check the Burr-Brown web site (www.burr-brown.com) for available SPICE products (not all parts have models).
 These models do a good job of predicting small-signal AC and transient performance under a wide variety of operating conditions.
-They do not do as well in predicting the harmonic distortion or dG/do characteristics.
-These models do not attempt to distinguish between the package types in small-signal AC performance.
+They do not do as well in predicting the harmonic distortion or $dG/d\phi$ characteristics.
+These models do not attempt to distinguish between the package types in their small-signal AC performance.